-Generally, it was reported that workers and contractors did not intentionally disturb any suspect materials until the materials have been tested and confirmed to be non-ACM.
+Generally, it was reported that workers and contractors did not intentionally disturb any suspect materials until the materials had been tested and confirmed to be non-ACM.
 Local regulations require that anyone who handled ACM be appropriately trained.
-At the time of this work, the Bureau employed three electricians who held the proper credentials to handle ACM; however, these workers reported that they did not disturb ACM as part of their work, but were utilized to provide electrical assistance during the sampling or abatement of suspect ACMs associated with electrical equipment.
+At the time of this work the Bureau employed three electricians who held the proper credentials to handle ACM; however, these workers reported that they did not disturb ACM as part of their work, but were utilized to provide electrical assistance during the sampling or abatement of suspect ACMs associated with electrical equipment.

 Although there was no intentional disturbance of ACM, many of the sites indicated that workers may inadvertently contact ACM in the form of gaskets during the repair and maintenance of equipment and pipes.
 Also, ACM may inadvertently be contacted during preventative maintenance and repair of electrical systems.
 It was reported that operators may open electrical cabinets, visually inspect for damage, and change fuses.
 During this work they will not disturb any ACMs that may be present in electrical cabinets.
-Historically operators may have blown out, vacuumed, and/or wiped settled dust from the interior of electrical cabinets.
-Electricians may perform more disruptive work inside electrical cabinets, including tightening of contacts, removal of components, stripping and cutting of wire, as well as vacuuming, wiping, or blowing out settled dusts.
-At the time of this assessment electricians did not perform any activities inside cabinets which may involve presumed asbestos containing material (PACM) without prior sampling and abatement if necessary.
+Historically operators may have blown out with compressed air, vacuumed, and/or wiped settled dust from the interior of electrical cabinets.
+Electricians may perform more disruptive work inside electrical cabinets including tightening of contacts, removal of components, stripping and cutting of wire, as well as vacuuming, wiping, or blowing out settled dusts.
+At the time of this assessment electricians did not perform any activities inside cabinets which may involve presumed asbestos-containing material (PACM) without prior sampling and abatement if necessary.

 Asbestos exposure in the workplace is regulated by OSHA in the general industry under standard 29 C.F.R.
 1910.1001 and the construction industry 29 C.F.R.
 1926.1101.
 OSHA has established a permissible exposure limit (PEL) of 0.1 fibers per cubic centimeter of air (f/cc) and an excursion limit of 1.0 f/cc over a 30 minute period.
 Both the general industry and construction standards require that an initial exposure determination be performed for any activities with potential exposure to asbestos (OSHA 1994a, OSHA 1994b).
+The OSHA regulations identify specific classes of work activities, and the level of training required to perform those activities.
+These classes include: